 Although it is not yet known if Washington Yu Ying will qualify for Title I funding; we assume that Washington Yu Ying will qualify and that these funds will be used to provide intensive academic support programs within the school.
-Consequently, we will also comply with federal and District of Columbia regulations applicable thereto, including No Child Left Behind Act's regulations regarding teacher
+Consequently, we will also comply with federal and District of Columbia regulations applicable thereto, including No Child Left Behind Act's regulations regarding teacher qualifications, adequate yearly progress and reporting thereon and parent notification, as further discussed in Section xx of this application.

-DC Code §38-1802.06.
+75 DC Code §38-1802.06.